Research Project: Manufacturing and characterising biomimetic nanpores.

 Research Project: Functional characterisation of hybrid inorganic-organic solar cells

 Robert graduated from the University of Nottingham with an MSci in Chemistry and Molecular Physics.
 His research intends to create design rules for perovskite solar cells.
 Despite outstanding efficiency and cost of production, very little is known about the mechanisms of recombination within perovskites.
 Mastery of charge extraction in this material could lead to the large-scale production of renewable solar energy.
 To this end, Robert will examine charge transfer at hybrid interfaces via transient absorption spectroscopy (TAS) in order to improve the design, structure and function of hybrid organic-inorganic solar cells.

 Research Project: Investigating the catalytic properties of gold nanoparticles as supported on reducible metal oxides

 Supervisors: Geoff Thornton and Matt Blunt (UCL), David Payne (Imperial)

 During his Physics undergraduate degree at Bristol, Oscar investigated thin films of uranium as a potential material for use in spintronic devices.
-Oscar’s current research, under the supervision of Professor Geoff Thornton, involves analysing ultrathin films of cerium oxide in the context of the water-gas shift reaction.
-Specifically, he is considering the catalytic effect of noble metals such as gold on this system, and how it can be optimised to produce hydrogen more efficiently.
+Oscar’s current research, under the supervision of Professor Geoff Thornton,involves analysing the catalytic effect of gold nanoparticles, specifically looking at how deposition can be optimised to produce hydrogen more efficiently.